yjyoo773/reading-notes/class-01.md

 ```
 (source: https://reactjs.org/docs/components-and-props.html)
 The `sum` function is considered pure because the returned value does not affect the input.
 On the other hand,
-`withdrawl` function changes the `account.total` hence is a impure function.
+`withdraw` function changes the `account.total` hence is an impure function.